Research

 - medical researchers use information from medical records to help answer important questions about illnesses and disease so that improvements can be made to the care and treatment patients receive.

 You have the right to object to your identifiable information being used or shared for medical research purposes.
-You can do this via https://nhs.uk/your-nhs-data-matters/ or email Email: enquiries@nhsdigital.nhs.uk or see our Privacy Notice below for more details.
+You can do this via https://nhs.uk/your-nhs-data-matters/ or Email: enquiries@nhsdigital.nhs.uk or see our Privacy Notice below for more details.

 Aspirin in Chronic Kidney Disease (ATTACK Study)